tuura/papers/fdl-2017/README.md

 # Language and Hardware Acceleration Backend for Graph Processing

-Presented at the Forum on specification & Design Languages (FDL) 2017
+Presented at the Forum on specification & Design Languages (FDL), 2017.

 ## Abstract